What is the meaning of Renaissance culture?

 Legacy and Influence

-Renaissance culture transformed society by bridging the Middle Ages and modernity gap.
+Renaissance culture transformed society by bridging the gap between the Middle Ages and the modern era.
 It spurred advancements in art, science, and technology, and its influence persists in contemporary culture.

-Key aspects such as the revival of classical learning and the emphasis on humanism continue to shape cultural and intellectual landscapes today.
+Key aspects, such as the revival of classical learning and the emphasis on humanism, continue to shape the cultural and intellectual landscapes today.

 Transition to Modernity

 The Renaissance, which lasted from the 14th to the 17th century, marked a transition from medieval times to the modern world.
-This period saw a renewed interest in classical antiquity, influencing art, architecture, literature, and philosophy.
+This period saw a renewed interest in classical antiquity, which had a profound influence on art, architecture, literature, and philosophy.

 Renaissance culture emphasized humanism, which focused on human potential and achievements.